ai4os/ai4-docs/source/howtos/train/standard.rst

 Look for the ``train`` POST method.
 Modify the training parameters you wish to change and execute.
 In our case, you might need to correctly point to the training dataset location.

-If some kind of monitorization tool is available for the module, you will be able to follow the training progress at ``Monitor`` active endpoint.
+If some kind of monitoring tool is available for the module, you will be able to follow the training progress at ``Monitor`` active endpoint.
 In the case of the image classification module, you can monitor training progress with Tensorboard.

 .. image:: /_static/images/endpoints/tensorboard.png